• NewJerseyAlmanac.com: Gateway to New Jersey Information

 -- Hot Dogs

-'Hot Dog Queen of the Jersey Shore' (late Celia Maybaum, 'Mrs. Max' of Max's Hot Dogs interviewed in 2007 by Peter Genovese, NJ.com)
+'Hot Dog Queen of the Jersey Shore', late Celia Maybaum, 'Mrs. Max' of former Max's Famous Hot Dogs, (now Max's Bar & Grill), interviewed in 2007 by Peter Genovese, NJ.com

-• Rutt's Hutt (Clifton; established 1928, home of 'The Ripper' deep-fried hot dog which splits open in cooking in beef fat, ranked #1 in America's 75 Best Hot Dogs 2018 by TheDailyMeal.com; ranked #2 in Best New Jersey Hot Dogs in 2018 NorthJersey.com readers poll; #1 in best NJ hot dogs NJ.com 2015, also listed in 1,000 Places to See in the USA Before You Die)
+• Rutt's Hutt (Clifton; established 1928, home of 'The Ripper' deep-fried hot dog which splits open in cooking in beef fat, ranked #1 in America's 75 Best Hot Dogs 2018 by TheDailyMeal.com; ranked as NJ's best hot dog 2022 by foodnetwork.com; ranked #2 in Best New Jersey Hot Dogs in 2018 NorthJersey.com readers poll; #1 in best NJ hot dogs NJ.com 2015, also listed in 1,000 Places to See in the USA Before You Die; "The legendary rippers at this American classic look like they could have been the victim of a terrible crime.
+Tossed in the fryer, the meat inside the casing plumps up with such a vigor that the skins actually break, leaving the dogs looking half dead.
+But what they lose in snap they gain in crispy, frayed casing and tender meat, augmented by a mustard-based relish.
+They haven’t changed since 1928.
+This is a very good thing, since there are no dogs quite like these legends."
+Thrillist.com, 7/6/2018

 • Hot Dog Caboose (Midland Park, housed in real red rail caboose, dogs all-beef Sabrett, boiled topped with range of selections such as fries and cheese; pulled pork and coleslaw; Fritos and chili; Swiss cheese and Russian dressing; ranked #1 in Best New Jersey Hot Dogs in 2018 NorthJersey.com readers poll)